 However, in contrast to previous work on terms-of-trade manipulation, prudential regulations affect the terms of trade through portfolio choice and production decisions, not through consumption behavior.
-With unit EIS, countries always consume a constant fraction of their share of world wealth (e.g., for the AE, $C_A = \rho q \eta$ ).
+With unit EIS, countries always consume a constant fraction of their share of world wealth (e.g., for the AE, $C_A = \rho q \eta$).
+Agents consume more or less as a result of policy only due to changes in q.
 Limiting leverage instead affects the scale of a country's production, which influences the returns a country receives from holding capital.
 Because individual agents take prices as given, they do not internalize how their leverage decisions change their terms of trade.
-By limiting leverage, countries earn better returns on capital, which speeds up the rate at which their net worth recovers after bad shocks.
+By limiting leverage, countries earn better returns on capital, which speeds up the rate at which their net worth recovers after bad shocks near the stochastic steady state.